 Get thee to a notary

 You and the buyer will need to agree on a notary whose role it is to rubber-stamp the paperwork, check that all applicable taxes are paid, and register the property with the Spanish Land Registry.
 Unlike your solicitor, the notary is neutral, acting neither in your interests nor the buyer’s.
 The notary’s role is simply to ensure that everything is done correctly.
-Both legal professionals and civil servants, there are 3,000 notaries across Spain and they work to a standard rate card so there’s no need to shop around.
+There are 3000 notaries across Spain, both legal professionals and civil servants, and they work to a standard rate card so there’s no need to shop around.

 The buyer and you (or someone to whom you have granted power of attorney for this purpose, such as your solicitor) will need to meet with the notary to go through the paperwork.
 They will go over everything with you and confirm that it’s all in order before you sign the documents.
 The notary will inform the Land Registry of the transaction and send them a copy of the title deed.